Huctor/VideosApp/README.md

 # VideosApp

-VideosApp is an application to display list of videos, for more information, please check related document sent by e-amil
+VideosApp is an application to display list of videos, for more information, please check related document sent by e-mail